rust-random/book/src/quick-start.md

 Below we list a short example.
 For more, please refer to the [API documentation] or the [guide].

-Lets kick things off with an example
+Let's kick things off with an example

 ```rust,editable
 // import commonly used items from the prelude: